Ayi-tirobo/jouda/README.md

 # jouda
 Jouda is a mobile device with a mounted PTZ camera.
+That can be controlled through a web page.